Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Campaign and Endorsements

-Who is Jeff Cornilles, Idaho?
-Jeff Cornilles is a Republican member of the Idaho House of Representatives representing District 12A, which covers the Nampa area.
+AJeff Cornilles is a Republican member of the Idaho House of Representatives representing District 12A, which covers the Nampa area.
 He is a fourth-generation Nampa native, small business owner, and financial services professional first elected in 2022.

-What district does Jeff Cornilles represent?
-Cornilles represents House District 12A, based in Nampa, Canyon County, Idaho.
+ACornilles represents House District 12A, based in Nampa, Canyon County, Idaho.

-Is Jeff Cornilles an incumbent or challenger?
-Cornilles is an incumbent seeking his third term.
+ACornilles is an incumbent seeking his third term.
 He is running in the May 19, 2026, Republican primary.

-What committees does Jeff Cornilles serve on?
-In the 2025-2026 legislative session, Cornilles serves on the House Business Committee, the Local Government Committee (as Vice Chair), and the Revenue and Taxation Committee.
+AIn the 2025-2026 legislative session, Cornilles serves on the House Business Committee, the Local Government Committee as Vice Chair, and the Revenue and Taxation Committee.

-What has Jeff Cornilles accomplished in the Idaho Legislature?
-Cornilles has focused primarily on tax and local government issues.
+ACornilles has focused primarily on tax and local government issues.
 He serves as Vice Chair of the Local Government Committee and sits on the Revenue and Taxation Committee.
-He sponsored legislation in 2025 addressing Idaho’s indecent exposure statute and voted against an urban renewal reform bill, citing concerns about the fiscal impact on local taxing districts.
+He sponsored House Bill 270 in 2025, updating Idaho's indecent exposure statute to address toplessness, and voted against an urban renewal reform bill, citing concerns about the fiscal impact on local taxing districts.

 News Stories

 Cornilles, 63, said constituents need a voice at the state level who understands the community’s concerns and needs, including those of cities and local governments, “since we’re not subject matter experts on most things.”
+That includes having the contacts to provide answers and guidance based on the needs at home.
+“So that’s why I’m running, because I have those connections,” Cornilles said.
+“I’m interested in helping Nampa and doing it for the right reasons.”

 The House Revenue and Taxation Committee narrowly rejected House Bill 447, which would have created a $50 million tax credit and grant program to subsidize private school tuition.
 The split vote marked the latest chapter in Idaho’s debate over school choice, a loose heading of proposals directing taxpayer funds to private education in the form of tax credits, education savings accounts or school vouchers.